 To renew our clarity in why we think what matters matters so much.
-So I reached out to my friend, Simon Sinek, and asked him to be on the What’s a central podcast today.
+So I reached out to my friend, Simon Sinek, and asked him to be on the What’s Essential podcast today.
 So that we can reflect on not just what matters.
-But why.
+But why?
 Let’s get to it.

 And I miss it if I’m honest.
 And so I think I think that’s something that I could put more time and energy into.

-And so sometimes working with a stranger is wonderful because they bring nothing to the table except you except the data you give them.
+And so sometimes working with a stranger is wonderful because they bring nothing to the table except you, except the data you give them.
 But a friend works just fine.
-Someone who wants to help You’re a colleague who, who, who, who wants to help you find your why, but in my experience, asking for help to find your WHY IS is much easier and much more rewarding and probably much more accurate.
+Someone who wants to help you or a colleague who wants to help you find your why, but in my experience, asking for help to find your why is much easier and much more rewarding, and probably much more accurate.
 You know?
-Yeah, I, I think that it’d be an extreme kind of personality or maybe a near-death experience that would help somebody have that kind of objectivity.
+Yeah, I think that it’d be an extreme kind of personality or maybe a near-death experience that would help somebody have that kind of objectivity.
 But otherwise, I think asking for help is the way to do it.
 And again, learning one’s own why requires help, you know, finding out who you are, requires support from others, and then what you discover about your why’s that’s you actually live in service, all-wise, are selfless, you know, all wiser about contribution, every single one of them.
 And, and I like that, it’s, it’s the value we provide to the world, it’s the value we provide to, to the people in our lives.
 And the rub is that the thing we give to the world is also the thing we need the most.
 And that’s the difficulty of living.
-Starting with y,
+Starting with why,

 Can you unpack that a little bit?

 Sure.
-So my wjy is to inspire people to do the things that inspire them.
+So my why is to inspire people to do the things that inspire them.
 So together, each of us can change our world for the better, right?
 That’s what I give to the world.
-When I asked my when I talk to my friends, like the greatest compliment someone can give me that gives me goosebumps, as you inspired me, you know, the word inspire like lights me up, I want to have I would have that tattooed on my body, you know, I have it permanently connected to me, that would make me feel fine.
+When I asked me when I talk to my friends, like the greatest compliment someone can give me that gives me goosebumps is you inspired me, you know.
+The word inspire like lights me up, I want to have I would have that tattooed on my body, you know, I have it permanently connected to me, that would make me feel fine.
 But at the same time, I need inspiration, I need to be inspired.
 So the thing that I give to the world that the thing that I need the most.
-So you know, depending whatever your why is to support others.
-So that dot dot dot, you know, those people more than must be supported, you know, and that’s hard thing about the wide is that it is a contribution, but it’s also a deep-seated need.
-So you have to be able to be the one who helps, but ask for help as well on for the same thing.
+So you know, depending whatever your why is to support others so that dot dot dot, you know, those people more than must be supported, you know, and that’s the hard thing about the wide is that it is a contribution, but it’s also a deep-seated need.
+So you have to be able to be the one who helps but ask for help as well on for the same thing.

 Was that true for you?